BorjaSilla/Shark-Attacks-Project/README.md

 ## Data Source<a id="data-source"></a>

-The shark attack data used in this project is obtained from [https://www.kaggle.com/datasets/teajay/global-shark-attacks], which provides comprehensive information about shark attacks worldwide.
-The dataset is in [CSV format](data/shark_attacks.csv) and includes various attributes such as date, location, species, and more.
+The (messy) shark attack data used in this project is obtained from [Kaggle](https://www.kaggle.com/datasets/teajay/global-shark-attacks), which provides information about shark attacks worldwide (A very, veryy, **VEEERY** dirty dataset).
+The dataset is in **CSV format** and includes various attributes such as date, location, species, and more.

 ## Project Structure<a id="project-structure"></a>